JakaGorjan/DragonMaze/README.md

-🐉 Dragon Maze Adventure

-Dragon Maze Adventure is a small interactive web game built using HTML, CSS, and JavaScript.
-The player starts the game by clicking on the dragon, which then travels through a labyrinth until it reaches the treasure at the bottom.

-The project focuses on combining visual design, animation, and user interaction to create an engaging browser experience.

-🎮 What the Project Offers

-Interactive game start by clicking the dragon

-Visually designed stone labyrinth

-Animated movement through the maze

-Clear instructions for the player

-Restart option after finishing the maze

-Clean and simple user interface

-🛠 Technologies Used

-The project was built using core web development technologies:

-HTML – page structure
-CSS – styling, layout, and visual design
-JavaScript – game logic, animation, and interaction

-🚀 How It Works

-The webpage loads and displays the maze.

-A message instructs the player to click the dragon to begin.

-After clicking the dragon, the path through the maze is activated.

-The dragon follows the path until it reaches the treasure.

-The game can then be restarted.

-🎯 Purpose of the Project

-This project was created to practice and demonstrate:

-basic front-end development

-DOM manipulation with JavaScript

-interactive elements in a webpage

-combining design and functionality in a simple web game
+# 🐉 Dragon Maze Adventure (HTML · CSS · JavaScript)

+A clean and interactive **front-end maze game** where the player activates a dragon that travels through a labyrinth to reach the treasure.

+The project demonstrates how **HTML structure, CSS design and JavaScript logic** can be combined to create a small but engaging browser game.

+---

+## ⚡ Live Gameplay

+A minimal fullscreen layout with a **cinematic maze environment** and an animated dragon path.

+✔ Click the dragon to start the game
+✔ Smooth movement through the labyrinth
+✔ Clear visual instructions
+✔ Restart functionality after completion

+---

+## 🚀 Features

+• Interactive dragon start trigger
+• Detailed stone labyrinth design
+• Animated path navigation
+• Treasure goal at the end of the maze
+• Clean fullscreen layout
+• Simple and intuitive user interaction
+• Modular separation of HTML, CSS and JavaScript

+---

+## 💡 Why This Project Matters

+This project demonstrates:

+• Practical front-end development skills
+• DOM manipulation with JavaScript
+• Event handling for interactive gameplay
+• Visual layout design with CSS
+• Creating a simple browser-based game structure

+It can serve as:

+• a **learning project**
+• a **portfolio example**
+• a **base for future browser games**
+• a starting point for **animations and interactions**

+---

+## 🛠 Tech Stack

+• **HTML5** – page structure and elements
+• **CSS3** – styling, layout and visual effects
+• **JavaScript (Vanilla JS)** – game logic and interaction

+---

+## 📂 Project Structure

+dragon-maze-adventure

+index.html → main webpage structure
+style.css → visual styling and layout
+script.js → game logic and interaction

+images/
+ maze background
+ dragon image
+ treasure image

+README.md → project documentation

+---

+## 🎮 How It Works

+1. The webpage loads and displays the labyrinth.
+2. A message instructs the player to click the dragon.
+3. Clicking the dragon starts the animation.
+4. The dragon travels through the maze path.
+5. When the treasure is reached, the game finishes.
+6. The player can restart the adventure.

+---

+## 🎯 Project Goal

+The goal of this project was to practice:

+• front-end architecture
+• DOM interaction with JavaScript
+• combining visuals with functionality
+• creating a small interactive web experience

+---

+## 👨‍💻 Author

+Created as a **web development learning project** using HTML, CSS and JavaScript.